-Lincoln Mining Corporation (the "Company" or "Lincoln") is incorporated under the Business Corporations Act, British Columbia.
+Lincoln Gold Mining Inc. (formerly - Lincoln Mining Corporation) (the "Company" or "Lincoln") is incorporated under the Business Corporations Act, British Columbia.
 The Company's head and registered office, principal address and records is Suite 400 - 789 West Pender Street, Vancouver, British Columbia, Canada, V6C 1H2.
 The Company is a precious metals exploration and development company.

-The condensed interim consolidated financial statements of the Company for the three months ended March 31, 2019 comprise the Company and its subsidiaries (Note 2(b)).
+The condensed interim consolidated financial statements of the Company for the nine months ended September 30, 2019 comprise the Company and its subsidiaries (Note 2(b)).
 These condensed interim consolidated financial statements are presented in Canadian dollars and all values are rounded to the nearest dollar except where otherwise indicated.
 The Company is listed on the TSX Venture Exchange ("TSX-V: LMG") and the Frankfurt Stock Exchange ("ZMG").